 Expand your teaching and learning practice through a visit to the Museum, integrating Museum materials into your lesson plan, or taking advantage of a professional development experience.

 College and university faculty and K-12 teachers can consult with staff to plan self-guided visits or develop classroom assignments.
-Explore the Museum’s collection online.
-Watch, listen, and read student and educator perspectives on the collection and browse planning resources for K-12 teachers
+To prepare, explore the Museum’s collection online; watch, listen, and read student and educator perspectives on the collection; and browse planning resources for K-12 teachers.

 Professional Development for K-12 Educators